How the Canvas Works

 Using Templates

-Templates affect the structure and pacing of your script.
+Templates define the structure and pacing of your script.
+Choose one that matches your video type—Educational for tutorials, Documentary for story-driven content, Review for evaluations, and more.
 You can switch templates at any time while creating your script.

 Adding Research Context